ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r4-serverless-architecture/README.md

 - Fault tolerant.
 Since serverless application coding is logically decoupled from the underlying infrastructure, hardware failures have minimal impact on the software development process.
 Users are not required to manage applications on their own.
 - Low operational overhead.
 The infrastructure and operations management tasks are managed by cloud vendors, allowing organizations to focus their efforts on building software features.
 Applications are released faster, resulting in faster end-user feedback and therefore, continued improvements over the next software release cycles.
 - Optimized usage-based billing.
 The pay-as-you-go billing model serves particularly well for small and midsize (SMB) organizations that lack the capital to establish and manage on-site data centers.
 - Built-in integrations.
-Most cloud vendors offer integrations with a variety of services that allow users to focus on building high quality applications instead of configuring them.
+Most cloud vendors offer integrations with a variety of services that allow users to focus on building high-quality applications instead of configuring them.

 ## Types of serverless architecture software